The64thGamer/cheeseepedia/content/wiki/Summertime 2000.md

 * Give My Regards to Broadway (Existing Stages only)

-**Birthday Break**: Summertime logo with music set to a 1 minute, 2 minute countdown.
+<b>Birthday Break</b>: Summertime logo with music set to a 1 minute, 2 minute countdown.
 This would then lead into the Birthday show.

-## Trivia: ##
+<h2> Trivia: </h2>

 * The Brick, NJ Chuck E. Cheese is featured in a store intro.